Heat Diffusion Equation (1D)

 - Crank–Nicolson approach

 The numerical results are compared with the analytical solution of a Gaussian temperature distribution to assess accuracy and performance.
-Additional scripts show how to solve the 1D heat diffusion equation using the general, combined solver for a non-linear problem.
-The name of these scripts end with *_dc.jl Below, these well-known schemes are briefly described and their respective strengths and limitations highlighted.
+Additional scripts demonstrate how to solve the 1D heat diffusion equation using the general, combined formulation for non-linear problems with defect correction.
+These scripts end with *_dc.jl.
+Below, the schemes are briefly described and their main strengths and limitations are highlighted.

 Temperature Field Management

-Within GeoModBox.jl, one needs to distinguish between the centroid field and the extended centroid field, which includes the ghost nodes.
+Within GeoModBox.jl, a distinction is made between the centroid field and the extended field, which includes ghost nodes.

-The extended field is used in the linear solver of the explicit (forward Euler) scheme and in the residual calculation for the non-linear solvers using the defect correction.
-For these solvers, the ghost node temperature values are calculated internally based on the thermal boundary condition, and the extended field is used to numerically solve the PDE.
+The extended field is used for the linear explicit (forward Euler) scheme and for residual evaluation in the non-linear solution using defect correction.
+For these solvers, ghost node temperatures are computed internally from the prescribed boundary conditions, and the extended field is used to evaluate the discrete operators.

-For the solvers that involve a coefficient matrix (e.g., linear implicit schemes and non-linear solvers for constant and variable parameters), only the centroid values are used.
-That is, the size of the coefficient matrix is determined by the total number of centroids.
-These solvers internally update the centroid temperatures of the extended field after solving the PDE.
+For solvers that involve a coefficient matrix (e.g., linear implicit schemes and non-linear solutions for constant and variable thermal properties), only the centroid values enter the system.
+Consequently, the size of the coefficient matrix is determined by the number of centroids.
+After solving the PDE, these solvers update the centroid temperatures in the extended field accordingly.

 Boundary Conditions